phifty/vertx-neo4j-graph/README.md

 # Info.

-This extension was made by Philip Brüll and further expanded upon by Rubin Simons and Johannes Schüth.
+This extension was made by Philipp Brüll and further expanded upon by Rubin Simons and Johannes Schüth.
 It currently (June 2016) is somewhat obsolete, but made available for future reference.